Sponsored by the Miami University Libraries and the Student Library Advisory Committee

 The Miami University Libraries provide many resources to support undergraduate research.
 The Miami University Libraries Award for Undergraduate Research Excellence is an annual award dedicated to celebrating the research conducted by undergraduates using library resources, and to helping student researchers at Miami become aware of the library services and resources that can enhance their research projects.

 All undergraduate students enrolled at Miami University are eligible.

-You will also need to submit a copy of the research study or paper you conducted, a bibliography of sources cited in your study, and a completed sponsor form providing the name and contact information for the faculty or staff member who sponsoring your application for this award.
+You will also need to submit a copy of the research study, project or paper you conducted, a bibliography of sources cited, and the name and contact information for the faculty or staff member who sponsoring your application for this award.

 Curious about what LAURE award-winning essays have looked like in the past?
 See the examples below:

 April - Awards presented at the Undergraduate Research Forum luncheon